oracle/rwloadsim/doc/SCALAR.md

 ## Scalar declarations
-Scalars (which include SQL) can be declared globally or locally inside a procedure.
+Scalars can be declared globally or locally inside a procedure.
 There is only one name-space for global declarations so all identifiers must be unique within all the files provided to a single execution of